PHALANGES OF THE FOOT ANATOMY

 GENERAL STRUCTURE

 The phalanges of the foot correspond in number and arrangement to those of the hand.
 The big toe consists of two phalanges—proximal and distal—while the other toes each have three phalanges: proximal, middle, and distal.
-These bones enable toe movement and contribute to balance and mobility.
+These bones enable your toe movement and contribute to your balance and mobility.

 General Characteristics